AvinashDalvi89/internetkatta-hashnode/cm5h3twzb000109jmg3f11smh.md

 > “Data is the new oil,” they say, but in healthcare and finance, it’s more like nitroglycerin—immensely valuable, yet dangerously explosive if mishandled.”

 I recently shared on social media that I've joined the healthcare industry.
 This marks a shift from my background in both e-commerce and finance.
 During my time in finance, I dealt extensively with highly sensitive data like bank statements, KYC information, personal identification details, and other financial records.
 I vividly recall understanding that even a minor data handling error could have severe repercussions: breaches, fines, and, most importantly, a loss of public trust.
 This same level of data sensitivity exists in healthcare, where every piece of patient information is crucial and protected by regulations like GDPR and HIPAA.
 To comply with these regulations and similar ones worldwide, data masking has become essential.
 In this blog, I’ll break down what Powertools is, how it can be used for data masking in AWS Lambda, and why it’s critical for domains like finance and healthcare.
-While Powertools for AWS Lambda existed for .NET and TypeScript, the May 2024 release of Python support has been a major boost, making it accessible to a much wider audience.
 Let's dive into Powertools for AWS Lambda.

 ## **What is Powertools for AWS Lambda?**